 The mandate of this agency has been extended, and it will become the European Union Drugs Agency (EUDA) on 1 July 2024.

-The OFDT is particularly involved in the preparation of EMCDDA’s new mandate, which concerns three key areas: the observation and monitoring of illicit drugs; the anticipation and analysis of threats relating to the spread of substances; and the development of good practice.
+The OFDT is particularly involved in the preparation of EUDA’s new mandate, which concerns three key areas: the observation and monitoring of illicit drugs; the anticipation and analysis of threats relating to the spread of substances; and the development of good practice.

-The OFDT fulfils a number of contractually-defined obligations on behalf of France, including the collection of five “key indicators” in accordance with the protocols defined in the EMCDDA, for which it is helping to improve the methodological basis.
+The OFDT fulfils a number of contractually-defined obligations on behalf of France, including the collection of five “key indicators” in accordance with the protocols defined in the EUDA, for which it is helping to improve the methodological basis.

 Conducted with the support of the Scientific Committee, the OFDT's work programme was drawn up after extensive consultation with its governing bodies, its institutional partners and experts, researchers and players in the field of drugs and addictive behaviour.

-Through its permanent observation system, its support activity for public authorities and the European Drugs Agency (EMCDDA), as well as one-off projects carried out on themes identified as priorities, the OFDT is responding to 5 defined areas of work:
+Through its permanent observation system, its support activity for public authorities and the European Drugs Agency (EUDA), as well as one-off projects carried out on themes identified as priorities, the OFDT is responding to 5 defined areas of work:

 Three dimensions are transversal to each OFDT analysis, which are gender; social inequalities in health; and territorial specificities.